OliverM/omhome/README.md

 ### To Do
 1. Follow the steps in http://cjohansen.no/building-static-sites-in-clojure-with-stasis as a starting point
-2. Setup a basic implementation using (PureCSS)[http://purecss.io] as a neat minimal starting point that doesn't interfere by pulling in libraries like jQuery.
+2. Setup a basic implementation using [PureCSS](http://purecss.io) as a neat minimal starting point that doesn't interfere by pulling in libraries like jQuery.
 3. Deploy a this minimal version to a host for testing purposes
-4. Generate straight HTML templates and populate them using Enlive; might even be able to use the PureCSS example directly??
+4. Generate straight HTML templates and populate them using Enlive; might even be able to use the PureCSS blog example directly??
 5. Integration; twitter & github activity, linkedin...?

 ## License